jwodder/eletter/README.rst

 ``eletter`` provides a basic function for constructing an ``email.message.EmailMessage`` instance without having to touch the needlessly complicated ``EmailMessage`` class itself.
 E-mails with text bodies and/or HTML bodies plus attachments are supported.
-Support for more complex e-mails is planned for later.
+Classes are also provided for composing more complex multipart e-mails.

 Installation